discretegames/runmany/README.md

 from runmany import runmany, runmanys

 # Run to stdout
-runmany('path/to/myfile.many', 'path/to/mysettings.json')  # settings JSON is always optional and can be None
+runmany('path/to/myfile.many', 'path/to/mysettings.json')  # settings JSON is always optional

 # Run to output file
 runmany('path/to/myfile.many', 'path/to/mysettings.json', 'path/to/myoutput.txt')